Kevin De Bruyne: Style of play

+FIFA has praised De Bruyne as a "virtuoso orchestrator", highlighting his precise passing, creative playmaking, and ability to create goalscoring opportunities for his teammates.

-Described as a versatile and highly talented player in the media, he plays mainly as an attacking or a central midfielder but can also operate in several other positions and has been used as a winger or second striker.
-He has even been deployed in a deeper creative midfield position and on occasion, a box-to-box role or as a false 9.
-He is often described by pundits as one of the best and most complete modern day advanced playmakers due to his technique, skill, athleticism, work-rate off the ball, vision, crossing accuracy, wide range of passing, and powerful long-range shooting ability with either foot.
+De Bruyne primarily plays as an attacking or central midfielder, although he has also been used as a winger, second striker, and even in a deeper creative midfield position.
+On occasion, he has been deployed with a box-to-box role or false 9.
+Media and analysts frequently describe him as one of the best advanced playmakers in the modern era due to his technique, skill, athleticism, work-rate off the ball, vision, crossing accuracy, wide range of passing, and powerful long-range shooting ability with either foot.

+De Bruyne has been widely praised for his assist-making ability, earning the nickname "Assist King" from the media, football pundits.
+He is capable of creating assists in a variety of ways.
+One of his trademark methods is drifting into the half-space before delivering driven diagonal crosses across the face of goal, splitting the defence and picking out teammates at the far post for tap-ins.

-Although he is not blessed with significant physical strength, pace, or ability in the air, he is a quick and elegant player on the ball with good dribbling skills, while his positional sense, tactical intelligence, movement, direct style of play and ability to run at defences when in possession also enable him to take advantage of spaces in the opposition's defence and subsequently create chances and goalscoring opportunities for himself or his team-mates, making him a dangerous offensive threat on counter-attacks.
+Although his style is not associated with significant physical strength, pace, or ability in the air, he is a quick player on the ball with good dribbling skills, while his positional sense, tactical intelligence, movement, direct style of play and ability to run at defences when in possession also enable him to take advantage of spaces in the opposition's defence and subsequently create chances and goalscoring opportunities for himself or his team-mates, making him a dangerous offensive threat on counter-attacks.
 In addition to his creative abilities, he is also capable of scoring goals by making late runs off the ball from behind into the penalty area and is an accurate set-piece taker.